-DNR and ADF&G will enforce stipulations and measures appropriate to their agency, and may require the mitigation of any significant damage to fish, wildlife, or their habitats that may occur as a direct result of the party's failure to comply with applicable law, regulations, or the conditions of the permit or lease.
+DNR and ADF&G will enforce permit stipulations and measures appropriate to their agency.
+Mitigation will be required of any significant damage to fish, wildlife, or their habitats that may occur as a direct result of the party's failure to comply with applicable law, regulations, or the conditions of the permit or lease.